ibericode/mailchimp-top-bar/readme.txt

 Have a look at the [Conditional Tags](https://codex.wordpress.org/Conditional_Tags) page for all accepted functions.

-= How to add a name field to the bar? =
+= Is it possible to capture names in the notification bar? =

-You can use the following code snippet to show a "NAME" field in your bar.
+Absolutely!
+You can add a name field to your Mailchimp top bar by using a simple code snippet to display the field and send the data to your audience.

 `
 add_action( 'mctb_before_submit_button', function() {